MaRuifeng/RTC-WorkItem-Slack-Bot/README.md

 `WIBOT_VERSION` - version string identifying the version of this RTC work item bot On startup it will be displayed in the error channel.

 # Run the bot
-1. Build the work item bot docker images
+1. Build the work item bot docker images.

     `docker build -t wibot .`

-2. Store the credential files named 'rtc_pass', 'rtc_bot_token' and 'rtc_webhook' in a folder accessible by the docker container as a data volume
+2. Store the credential files named 'rtc_pass', 'rtc_bot_token' and 'rtc_webhook' in a folder accessible by the docker container as a data volume.

-3. Run
+3. Run the container.

     `docker run -d -P -v /home/ruifeng/git/docker-rtc-wi-bot/secure:/data/secure --name wibot wibot`

     `docker run -d -P -v /home/ruifeng/git/docker-rtc-wi-bot/secure:/data/secure --net=host --name wibot wibot` (in VirtualBox)

     If everything is successful, the error channel you specified will display a startup message.
 If not, you can read the logs by finding the container id, using docker ps, and then doing docker logs <containerId>.

 4. Invite the bot user into the designated Slack channel, enter a message with trigger words like 'task', 'story' or 'defect' etc. with a work item number and see what the bot user replies.

 # Adapted from